Are you thinking of travelling solo one day?

 Plan your trip and pay for it in advance.
 Isn’t it a great feeling to return home and know that you paid for your trip and owe nothing on your next credit card statement?
 Save before you go.
 Enjoy the delayed indulgence and be ready to start saving again for your next trip once you return home.
-Alternatively, take advantage of last-minute solo travel deals!
+Alternatively, take advantage of last-minute solo travel deals.

-2. Consider slow travel.
+2. Consider a slow solo travel experience.

 3. Keep it Simple.
 Pack light!

 Regular readers know how I advocate travelling carry on only!
 When you pack light, you don’t have to wait at the airport for your checked bag, and if you have a carry-on, you save the extra checked baggage fees.
 You are also more mobile so, walking a couple of blocks isn’t a burden.
-It’s safer too because you are less of a target than someone with a large suitcase or someone with multiple bags.
+It’s safer too because you are less of a target than someone fumbling with a large suitcase or someone with multiple bags.

 4. Be safe.
 Keep Identity theft away.

 If you use Wi-Fi in public areas, consider getting a VPN.
-A VPN is Virtual Private Network.
+A VPN is a Virtual Private Network.
 It protects your identity by encrypting your data.
 It will protect you from online theft, allows access to sites that are blocked in certain countries and protects your online activities from being sold by your ISP provider.
 A VPN is a simple app that installed to any device.
 There are free and paid VPNs depending on which “pro” features you require.